 Hectic, vibrant, and multifaceted, Mexico’s capital city is the economic and cultural core of the country.

 Built by the Spaniards over what used to be the capital of the mighty Aztec empire, Tenochtitlán, it has since flourished into a buzzing urban center.
-The city combining pre-Hispanic, colonial, and contemporary elements into one beautiful symphony.
+The city combines pre-Hispanic, colonial, and contemporary elements into one beautiful symphony.

 After the devastating earthquakes of 2017, many public spaces have been revamped and culture is flourishing.